Gogorenascence/billing-notes/messageBank.md

 For any questions or additional information, feel free to contact Jamon Clayton at (682) 472-1132 or via email at j5healthcenters@gmail.com.

 You can also contact me at 346-269-8890 or via email at nantahkl@gmail.com.

+Supervisor
+Nancy Spaniola
+512-427-2465

+Sending a reminder for your designated doctor exam for your worker’s compensation.

+Doctor: Dr. Jamon Clayton
+Location: Spine & Health Institute, 7400 Blanco Rd Ste 125, San Antonio, TX 78216
+Time: 02/07/2025 at 2pm

+For any questions or additional information, feel free to contact Jamon Clayton at (682) 472-1132 or via email at j5healthcenters@gmail.com.

+You can also contact me at 346-269-8890 or via email at nantahkl@gmail.com.